jonshiach/graphics-book/_build/html/_sources/_pages/03_textures.md

 Here we have defined a target called `texture` which is an integer used to refer to the texture.
 The texture is then generated and bound to this target using the `glGenTextures()` and `glBindTexture()` functions.

 We now need to load a image into our texture.
-To do this we are going to make use of the library <a href="https://github.com/nothings/stb/tree/master" target="_blank">`stb_image`</a> which can be found in the **common/** folder.
+To do this we are going to make use of the <a href="https://github.com/nothings/stb/tree/master" target="_blank">`stb_image`</a> library, the header file for which can be found in the **common/** folder.
 Enter the following code into your program.

 ```cpp
 // Load texture image from file